huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_dnat_rule.md

   Changing this creates a new resource.

-* `internal_service_port` - (Required) Specifies port used by ECSs or BMSs to provide services for external systems.
+* `internal_service_port` - (Required) Specifies port used by ECSs or BMSs to provide services for internal systems.
 Changing this creates a new resource.

 * `nat_gateway_id` - (Required) ID of the nat gateway this dnat rule belongs to.
    Changing this creates a new dnat rule.